bene-we/events-app/README.md

 ### Handling Auth0 authentication

 The original tutorial by Holly Guevara uses `JavaScript` to implement the [auth0](auth0.com) authentication into the app.
 This setup differs quite a bit from the implementation in `TypeScript`, therefore [this tutorial](https://blog.risingstack.com/auth0-vue-typescript-quickstart-docs/#logintotheapp) by Tamas Kadlecsik from [RisingStack](risingstack.com) is being used.
 His tutorial is pretty straight forward and helps with the implementation of [auth0](auth0.com) using `TypeScript`, which is a little hard to find across the internet.

 ### Misc

-* Semicolons in TypeScript files are omitted because of [this article](https://medium.com/@eugenkiss/dont-use-semicolons-in-typescript-474ccfe4bdb3)
+* Semicolons in TypeScript files and `<script>` sections are omitted because of [this article](https://medium.com/@eugenkiss/dont-use-semicolons-in-typescript-474ccfe4bdb3)

 <br>